Vincent Gallo: Public reception

 Filmmaker Francis Ford Coppola stated that he was warned against working with Gallo, with many in the film industry describing Gallo as "a nightmare."
 Nonetheless, Coppola chose to cast Gallo in Tetro (2009), and said that he found Gallo "was very intelligent and a pleasure to work with."
 Filmmaker Jerzy Skolimowski praised Gallo's performances and described him as a method actor, but stated that he was difficult to direct and prone to anger.
 Filmmaker Josh Safdie has also said that Gallo is "a genius.
 One of the smartest people I’ve ever met and known – funniest too"; while filmmaker Caveh Zahedi has written that Gallo is "one of the most talented directors of his generation".
 Additionally, actor Kevin Corrigan has described Gallo as "really funny", while actresses Julie Delpy and Courteney Cox have all spoken positively about their experiences working alongside Gallo.
 Actor Alden Ehrenreich has also praised Gallo as "fascinating".
 Conversely, actress Christina Ricci described her experience with Gallo as "working with a crazy lunatic man", and vowed to never work with him again.

 Entertainment Weekly has described Gallo as "rapturous, hilarious, and notoriously acerbic", while The Independent has written that "Gallo may have an ego the size of a hot-air balloon, but even an hour in his company is wildly entertaining."
 The Guardian has called him a "narcissistic, fantastic director" and said that Gallo "has a reputation as not only one of the most paranoid, controlling men in movies, but also one of the funniest."
 The Austin Chronicle has written that Gallo is "Equally detested and adored".
 In 2011, GQ included Gallo on their list of The 25 Most Stylish Directors of All Time.

 Among the general public, Gallo possesses a cult following, mostly relating to his films Buffalo '66 (1998) and The Brown Bunny (2004).
 Gallo's cult following remains especially popular in Japan, having begun shortly after Buffalo '66 was released in the country in 1999.
 The Hara Museum of Contemporary Art in Japan featured a survey of Gallo's art, titled the Vincent Gallo Retrospective 1977-2002, holding roughly 120 paintings, drawings and photographs by Gallo; prior to its closure in 2021.

 In other media

-Gallo's popularity in Japan led to him appearing or being referenced in several Japanese video games, manga comics, and anime films.
+Gallo's popularity has led to him appearing or being referenced in several songs, video games, manga comics, and anime films.